livingdocsIO/documentation/reference-docs/editor-configuration/menu-and-dashboards.md

 # Main Menu

+This documentation describes the configuration possibilities within the editor (instance-wide).
+There are also project-wide configuration options.
+[See our project config docs](../project-config/editor_settings.md)

 ## Triggering the main menu
 You can define the way the main menu will be triggered.
 It can be triggered by `clicking`, `hovering` or both.
 The default way of opening the navigation menu is by `clicking`.